THE LARGEST FINANCIALLY

 The institutional strength of a financial service provider is based on its human resource capacity and corporate culture, both of which are expressed through the policies and processes that deliver services effectively to rural clients.

 Technologies for delivering financial services are advancing, opening new ways to expand access to financial services.
 Yet, at its core, financial services remain a people business.
-In financial services, technology is most effective when employed by staff who understand clients’ needs and work in systems that are designed to respond to those needs.
+In financial services, technology is most effective when employed by staff who understand clients’ needs and work within systems that are designed to respond to those needs.

 IN RURAL AREAS

 ACCESS’s cooperative formation program uses a framework originally developed by GIZ and modified in the Philippines.
 The process begins with the Rapid Savings Mobilization Technique (RSMT), which facilitates the formation of savings groups and encourages the habit of regular savings among each group’s members.
-After at most six months, the Informal Group Consolidation Technique (IGCT) facilitates knowledge sharing among group leaders and a sense that each savings group is actually part of a much larger activity.
+After six months, the Informal Group Consolidation Technique (IGCT) facilitates knowledge sharing among group leaders and a sense that each savings group is actually part of a much larger activity.
 The “lesson” of IGCT is that it makes sense for the savings groups to cooperate rather than work in isolation.

 IGCT is followed with a set of trainings on cooperative formation focusing on governance, management, and establishing policies and procedures for savings and credit, as well as audit, fund management, and accounting/record keeping.
 With the formation of a general assembly, selection of a board of directors and training of management, the organization is on its way toward becoming reliable, locally-owned and operated financial service provider.